Katze719/EdgeScope/README.md

 ## ⚠️ Known Issues

-- The application is designed for Wayland and may not work on X11 or other display servers.
-- The `grim` tool must be installed and functional for the application to work.
+- On Wayland, the `grim` tool must be installed and functional for the application to work.
+- On Windows, ensure that the `Pillow` library is installed for screen capturing.

 ## 🌟 Future Improvements

 - Add support for saving the processed edge detection output as an image.
-- Extend compatibility to X11-based systems.
 - Improve error handling and user feedback.

 ## 📜 License